Skip to main content

 Object number1923.5

-DescriptionNavagraha (Nine Planets) frieze representing planetary deities from Vedic mythology.
-From the viewer’s left, the first figure represents the Sun (Suyra); he wears a jeweled headdress and holds lotuses in his raised hands.
+DescriptionNavagraha (Nine Planets) frieze representing Vedic planetary.
+From the left, the first figure represents the Sun (Suyra), wearing a jeweled headdress and holding lotuses in raised hands.
 The following six figures are the Moon (Chandra or Soma), Mercury (Budha), Venus (Shukra), Mars (Mangala or Bhauma), Jupiter (Brihaspati), and Saturn (Shani).
-The last figure is the demon Rahu, the Rising Moon; his twin brother Ketu, the Descending Moon, is missing.
-The large half-length figure of Rahu holds his hands cupped in the gesture of scooping up the elixir of immortality.
-Some sculptural details have been worn away over time, but the graceful swaying posture and elegant proportions of the figures attest to the quality and beauty of this navagraha frieze.
+The last figure is the demon Rahu, the Rising Moon.
+The large half-length figure of Rahu holds his hands cupped.

 On View